spirit-code/spirit/README.md

 and includes ready-to-use python bindings.
 A **powerful desktop user interface** is available, providing real-time visualisation and control of parameters.
-<br />More details may be found in the [Wiki](https://iffwiki.fz-juelich.de/index.php/Spirit "Click me...").

 ### *Physics Features*
 * Atomistic Spin Lattice Heisenberg Model including also DMI and dipole-dipole